htoyryla/denoising-diffusion-pytorch-ht/README.md

 This is an experimental project with emphasis on visual work.
 I would not mind if somebody trained a really cool model, but in general it is best to try in small scale.
 Even 200 images and a few hours of training.
 Select training images based on visual features (how they look) instead of semantics (what things there are).
 This is not a classification project.
 See discussions.

 Model architectures unetcn0 (Unet with convnext) and unet0 (unet with resnet) are known to work.
-Both copied from @lucidrains repo.
+Both copied from commit history of @lucidrains repo

 My intention is